hynady/ProjectT/README.md

 - **SlateJS** (Article handler)
 - **Kafka** (Message Broker)
 - **Docker** (Deployment & Containerization)

+## Deployment

+This project includes deployment scripts in the `bin` directory for easy setup and management:

+- `bin/help.sh` or `bin\help.cmd` - View all available commands
+- `bin/create-env.sh` or `bin\create-env.cmd` - Create environment configuration
+- `bin/deploy.sh` or `bin\deploy.cmd` - Build and deploy with Docker Compose

+For detailed deployment instructions, see [PRODUCTION-DEPLOYMENT.md](PRODUCTION-DEPLOYMENT.md).

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE.md) file for details.